Understanding your CP01E notice

 If law enforcement requires personal tax information regarding their investigation, complete and return Form 8821, Tax Information Authorization PDF, to us.

 An IP PIN is a six-digit number you include on your personal tax return to help us verify your identity and prevent identity theft related to your personal tax return.
 A missing or incorrect IP PIN prevents the electronic filing of a tax return, and a paper return filed without the IP PIN or an incorrect IP PIN will be subject to additional review and delay any refund due.
-You can get an IP PIN by creating an account at Get an Identity Protection PIN (IP PIN)
+Get instructions for requesting an IP PIN at Get an identity protection PIN (IP PIN).

 Frequently asked questions